StevenInfinity/Chamberlain/README.md

 Clone the repository from the GitHub repo by entering git clone https://github.com/repo in command prompt (Windows)

 Install the required libraries, by the following way:
-Install a specific library (for example tabulate), by entering the following in command prompt (Windows) :
+Install a specific library (for example tabulate), by entering the following in command prompt (Windows)

 	pip install tabulate

+Install all the packages using the requirements.txt file by entering the following in command prompt (Windows), replacing <path> with the actual path to the folder

+	pip install -r <path>\requirements.txt

-Finally, execute main.py by either double-clicking on it or by entering the following  in command prompt (Windows), replacing <path> with the actual path to the folder.
+Finally, execute main.py by either double-clicking on it or by entering the following  in command prompt (Windows), replacing <path> with the actual path to the folder

-	 python <path>\Chamberlain\\main.py
+	 python <path>\Chamberlain\main.py